- BASIC GOPHER BIOLOGY

 First, pull it apart.
 Do this with a pick ax, shovels and any other instrument which is strong enough to break apart the sometimes really hard soil which can be the foundation of any one mound.
 Be sure to dig down at least 2 feet and once the ground is open, fill it with as much loose dirt mixed with water that you can find.
 This slurry will penetrate deep regions and secret compartments which contain odors and scent which only serve to attract new gophers.
 By burying these smells along with the destruction of tunnels and burrows, you will minimize the likelihood of re-infestations.
 Be sure to not do this unless you are sure there are no active residents left in the den.
 If there are still some residing there, filling the holes will only make them that much more resilient and difficult to control.

 Give us a call if you need further help.
-Our toll free is 1-800-877-7290 and we’re open Monday through Thursday, 8:00 AM to 7:00 PM.
-On Friday, 8:30 AM to 5:00 PM and on Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).
+Our toll free is 1-800-877-7290 and we’re open Monday through Friday, 9:00 AM to 4:00 PM.
+On Saturday, 9:00 AM to 2:00 PM (Eastern Standard Time).

-Email questions here: http://www.bugspray.com/about-us/contact-us
+Email questions here: https://bugspray.com/about-us/contact-us